Guide To Traveling To Uttarakhand Pradesh During Covid

 Make sure that you or your fellow travelers are not suffering from any of the regular symptoms of Covid.
 Also, make sure to ask them if they have come in contact with any Covid positive person in the last 15 days (ask yourself the same question).

 Once you have taken all these precautions, then you can consider traveling.

 Reduce Contact Based Transactions

-Since minimising interaction is the ultimate goal, you can start off by doing the following.
+Since minimizing interaction is the ultimate goal, you can start off by doing the following:

 Things To Carry When Traveling

 Hand sanitizer (preferably alcohol-based although herbal is also okay)